 And the signs are that Rahul Gandhi, the political heir of the Nehru-Gandhi dynasty who has been appointed to lead the Congress campaign, lacks charisma in the match-up against Modi, the son of a tea stall owner.

 His odds are given at 2-1 against, having widened from 9-5 three months ago.

 The smart money says the only question at stake is whether the BJP will capture enough seats to convince potential coalition partners to join a government led by Modi, whose Hindu nationalist ideology might make some wary of joining his side.

 Shifting post-election alliances to form a coalition can cause an upset.

 Seat by seat

-The betting market gives odds of 6-5 against for the BJP and its allies winning 250 seats, 22 seats short of a majority.
+The betting market gives odds of 6-5 against for the BJP and its allies winning 250 seats, 22 seats shy of a majority.
 Congress and its allies are expected to get around half of that tally.
 No party has won a parliamentary majority since 1984.

 The satta market provides an alternative guide to voting trends during the campaign period as it give odds for individual parliamentary seats, whereas mainstream opinion polls only forecast national and state results.